Tasty Low Carb or Keto

 Eating a low-carb diet had worked before.
 But, to make it a lifestyle, the food had to be tasty!
 That became my goal – tasty low-carb meals for health and happiness.

 Joanie has provided the best support.
 We have undertaken this lifestyle change, together!
-Since changing to a low-carb lifestyle, I have lost over 40 pounds in less than one year and there will be more to come.
-I feel healthier and happier!
+Since changing to a low-carb or Keto lifestyle, I lost over 40 pounds in our first year.
+It is difficult to maintain, but I feel healthier and happier!

 We hope that our blog and recipes will combine with our story line to motivate others to make a similar lifestyle change.
-Enjoy the tasty low-carb food and stop back to our website often.
+Whether you call it Low Carb or Keto, enjoy the tasty recipes and stop back to our website often.
 We encourage your comments on our recipes and to sign up for our recipe e-mails.
-On the horizon, is our first TASTY LOW CARB cook book, with new recipes and tips for a low-carb life.